MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Select each server to review the inventoried shares, configuration, network adapters, and volumes. <br>Storage Migration Service doesn't transfer files or folders that could interfere with Windows operation, so you see warnings for any shares located in the Windows system folder.
 You have to skip these shares during the transfer phase.
 For more information, see [What files and folders are excluded from transfers](faq.yml#what-files-and-folders-are-excluded-from-transfers-).
 1. Select **Next** to move on to transferring data.

-## Step 3: Transfer data from your old servers to the destination servers
+## Step 3: Transfer data to destination servers

 In this step you transfer data after specifying where to put it on the destination servers.